-Qin Gang replaced - Who is new Chinese FM Wang Yi?
+Qin Gang replaced: Who is China's new foreign minister Wang Yi?

 Unlike in many countries, China's foreign minister is not the most authoritative voice in its diplomatic affairs.

-Other individuals in the Chinese Communist Party's leadership, including the director of Central Foreign Affairs Commission - a post that Mr Wang continues to hold - has more say over foreign policy formulation.
+Other individuals in the Chinese Communist Party's leadership, including the director of the Central Foreign Affairs Commission - a post that Mr Wang continues to hold - have more say over foreign policy formulation.

 He now returns to a post he held for most of the past decade.